feaser/microtbx/docs/misra.md

 # MISRA compliance

 Static code analysis was performed to verify compliance with MISRA-C 2012.
-The document lists the compliance exceptions:
+This document lists the compliance exceptions:

 ## Global